In this article, I will walk you through my full-proof Europe packing list to make sure that you don’t miss out on bringing anything important.

 There are some countries in Europe that use their own currency.
 These countries are mostly in Western Europe and include the U.K., Sweden, Denmark, Norway, and Switzerland.

-Besides those mentioned, other countries like Bulgaria, Croatia, the Czech Republic, Hungary, Poland, Serbia, Turkey and a handful of others also use their own currency.
+Besides those mentioned, other countries like Bulgaria, Croatia, the Czech Republic, Hungary, Poland, Serbia, Turkey, and a handful of others also use their own currencies.

 You can find more information about currency in Europe and complete country lists here.